cjen07/social_network/README.md

 Feature

   * one comment can only be referred to one comment at one time using reply button
+  * currently all notification are transient (not functioning when offine and will vanish after refresh)
-  * message notification: post create or delete notification in friends (or strangers) homepage and news page
+  * post create or delete notification in friends (or strangers) homepage and news page
-  * message notification: homepage comment notification is done, other page comment notification: facebook style
+  * homepage comment notification is done, other page comment notification: facebook style
-  * exception handling: comment or thumb on deleted post is prevented, re-delete post and comment are settled
+  * comment or thumb on deleted post is prevented, re-delete post and comment are settled

 To be done

-  * message notification
+  * other-page's post / thumb / reply notification
   * exception handling
   * notification persistence
+  * private chat and verification
+  * follow / unfollow in friends homepage
+  * new follower notification
+  * friend relationship change notification

 Bug to fix